 The Camera Target attributes are a powerful way to control your camera's view.
 You can animate a target's position, and even adjust its influence on your existing Camera Rotation values.

 The easiest way to set a Camera Target is directly in the Camera view.
 Simply right-click the point where you want your camera to look, and choose Set Camera Target from the menu.

 The Camera Target group will be added to your Attribute List, with position values matching the location of your click.
 The camera will point directly at this new target.
 As you playback your animation, your camera's rotation will update to keep this point in the center of your view.

 If you try to adjust the Camera view while a Camera Target is enabled, your camera will stop tracking the target until you move the playhead.
-You can force the target to stay in effect by holding ⌘ while dragging.

 You can also set a Camera Target through the Add Attributes menu.
 Enable the Camera Target group, and Earth Studio will create a target at the center of the camera's current view.